 Like other concrete alternatives, it has a compressive strength and lifespan comparable to concrete.
 It also generates significantly less carbon than concrete.
 Like ferrock, it can be regarded as carbon-negative because hemp stores a large amount of atmospheric carbon as it is grown.

 Greencrete is an umbrella term for several eco-friendly materials meant to mimic the structural properties of concrete.
 As a construction material, greencrete has yet to be widely used --- but construction companies in several experimental projects have used it.

 In practice, greencrete is typically made from recycled materials, like used plastics and polystyrene.

 These materials can be easily found at landfill sites and have helped to enable quick construction of new structures, like a 40-bed ICU, built to help handle a surge in COVID-19 cases in South Africa.

 For most construction companies, concrete will remain a popular building material --- especially for substructure construction.
 But for every project, there's often a suitable substitute for concrete that's comparable in utility and has less of a carbon footprint.

-Alternatives made from recycled materials --- like ferrock, ashcrete, timbercrete, and hempcrete --- tend to require less carbon than concrete and also help to recycle waste materials like steel dust and chaff.
+Alternatives made from recycled materials --- like ferrock, ashcrete, timber create, and hempcrete --- tend to require less carbon than concrete and also help to recycle waste materials like steel dust and chaff.

-While these materials aren't always easy to source, in areas where they are readily available, may help a construction company reduce its carbon footprint or provide eco-friendly alternatives to clients.
+While these materials aren't always accessible to source, in areas where they are readily available, they may help a construction company reduce its carbon footprint or provide eco-friendly alternatives to clients.